AlexBethel/asched/README.md

 # Teaweb

+No longer maintained as I no longer attend NMT

 ![Screenshot of a Teaweb schedule](./static/screenshot.png)

-Work-in-progress replacement for Benjamin Bean's Beanweb, a scheduling program for NMT students.
+Work-in-progress replacement for Beanweb, a scheduling program for NMT students.

 Goals: